pygame/pygame/docs/reST/ref/surfarray.rst

    Create a new Surface that best resembles the data and format on the array.
    The array can be 2D or 3D with any sized integer values.
-Function make_surface uses the array struct interface to aquire array properties, so is not limited to just NumPy arrays.
+Function make_surface uses the array struct interface to acquire array properties, so is not limited to just NumPy arrays.
 See :mod:`pygame.pixelcopy`.

-   New in Pygame 1.9.2: array struct interface support.
+   New in pygame 1.9.2: array struct interface support.

    .. ## pygame.surfarray.make_surface ##